ecmwf-ifs/field_api/Readme.md

 ## OWNER

 The field API owners (eg. FIELD\_2D\_OWNER) provide a way to declare and allocate  data to be used on CPU and GPU.
 The data is allocated by the API, the user don't have to allocate data by itself.
-Simillarly, the user don't deallocate the data by himself, it is done by the API.
-When create a owner, the user will need to provide the two arrays used to specify the lower and upper bounds of the array that will be created by field api.
+Similarly, the user doesn't deallocate the data by himself, it is done by the API.
+When creating a owner, the user will need to provide the two arrays used to specify the lower and upper bounds of the array that will be created by field api.

 ```
 SUBROUTINE SUB()